Last updated October 28, 2014

 The Sûreté du Québec (SQ) patrols on highways, both inside and outside the city, usually in white cars with a double stripe, black and yellow.
 Outside the city, local municipalities can also ticket you if you commit an infraction on a road in their territory.

-Montreal has an excellent public transit system, the STM (Société des transports de Montréal) operating the Metro subway system (see map) and 196 daytime bus routes (23 night routes).
+Montreal has an excellent public transit system, the STM (Société des transports de Montréal) operating the Metro subway system (see map), 186 daytime bus routes and 23 night routes.
 Google Maps offers excellent transit routing throughout the whole metropolitan area.

 Maps and information about the transit system are also available in every Metro station and at tourist information points.
 There's also an excellent app called Transit (free with a $4.99 annual subscription upgrade) for iPhone and iPod Touch which gives timing on bus routes near one's location.